Viqar-un-Nisa Noon

-Begum Viqar-un-Nisa (also known as Viqar un Nisa Noon or Viqarunnisa Noon; 1920 - 16 January 2000) was the spouse of the Prime Minister of Pakistan from 1957 to 1958.
+Begum Viqar-un-Nisa Noon (July 1920 - 16 January 2000), also known as Viqar un Nisa Noon or Viqarunnisa Noon, was an Austrian-Pakistani social worker and member of the Pakistan Movement.
+Noon served as the Spouse of the Prime Minister of Pakistan from 1957 to 1958, and played a key role in the Gwadar Purchase.

-By profession, she was a social worker.
+Involvement with Pakistan Movement

+Victoria Rekha was born in July 1920 in First Austrian Republic (present-day Austria).
 She married 7th Pakistani Prime Minister Sir Feroz Khan Noon in 1945.
-She participated in the Pakistan Movement, which led to the creation of the Islamic Republic of Pakistan.
-Viqar was an Austrian by birth and origin, and her name at birth was Victoria Rekha.

-Involvement with Pakistan Movement

 After her marriage, she converted to Islam, and renamed herself from Victoria to Viqar un Nisa.
 The Noons left Delhi the same year after Sir Feroz Khan Noon resigned from the Indian Viceroy's cabinet and moved to Lahore.
 Lady Noon had firsthand exposure to Pakistani politics and involved herself with local politics, becoming a member of the Punjab Provincial Women's Subcommittee, organizing rallies and processions for the Muslim League.
 During the Civil disobedience movement in Punjab, Lady Noon helped organize protests and demonstrations against the British-backed Malik Khizar Hayat Tiwana's cabinet, being arrested three times.